Beeston and District Civic Society Constitution

 The annual subscription shall be:

-The joint annual subscription for full membership for a couple shall be £10.00
+The joint annual subscription for full membership for 2 people at the same address shall be £15.00

 An annual general meeting shall be held in or about October of each year to receive the executive committee‘s report and independently examined accounts and to elect officers and members of the committee.
 The committee shall decide when ordinary meetings of the society shall be held and shall give at least seven days notice of such meetings to all members.